2X4Developer/Polytoria-Archive-Project/README.md

 Also textures and meshes are from Polytoria so tell the asset creators how cool they are!

 Also join Polytoria discord server: https://discord.gg/7TzauuSkqR

+Every Client Here (Except For The Official One) Shoud Support 32 Bit.